 Soft, rich and gluggable, there are a multitude of flavours on offer here with universal appeal, yet when you scratch beneath the surface of these gems, you will find a wealth of unique flavours derivative of diverse grape varieties, terroir and winemaking attitudes.

 Food Match: Enjoy with a creamy pasta carbonara, a tasty chicken chasseur, or even cauliflower cheese.

-Complex and sophisticated wines with a spice rack of infusions, including black pepper; white pepper; cinnamon; nutmeg and cloves.
+Complex and sophisticated reds with a spice rack of infusions, including black pepper, white pepper, cinnamon, nutmeg and cloves.

 The wines in this style group range from the grassy and herbaceous to the overtly tropical.

-Sauvignon Blanc finds its greatest expression in the classic Loire Valley Pouilly-Fumé and Sancerre - world-class whites with nuances of freshly-mown grass, blackcurrant-leaf and hay.
-But then Sauvignon also likes to travel, and wonderful can be found in northern Italy, Australia and most notably New Zealand where it produces deliciously concentrated whites with sometimes a tropical twist.
+Sauvignon Blanc finds its greatest expression in the classic Loire Valley's Pouilly-Fumé and Sancerre appellations - world-class whites with nuances of freshly-mown grass, blackcurrant-leaf and hay.
+But then Sauvignon also likes to travel, and wonderful examples can be found in northern Italy, Australia and most notably New Zealand where it produces deliciously concentrated whites with a tropical twist.